 More reasons leaves are turning yellow

-But as long as you are using a good quality potting soil mix your soil pH should be in the correct range.
+But if you are using a good-quality potting soil mix, your soil pH should be in the correct range.

 A pH soil meter can be a way to measure or approximate the pH level of your soil.